About Anil T Prabhakar

 Inherently beautiful, Ponnani might have instilled in Anil his fascination with landscapes.
 He hopes to work on a photobook on his hometown after returning to India after his official duties have been fully discharged.

 Among the genera like conceptual, wildlife and fine art photography, he has made his footsteps into impactful photography, the photo portraying the Orangutan Impactful photography is one of his innovative footsteps in the photographic genera , the photo portraying the Orangutan extending a helping hand towards humanity went viral across the world and Media Giants like BBC and CNN published the photograph along with his interviews.
 Hundreds of Newspapers and Tabloids celebrated the photograph worldwide.
-His photos exhibited at valid World Hall in Barcelona, Spain, Kolkata Art Gallery, Green Storm Photo Exhibition at Bolgatty Palace at Kochi during 2019 and Online photo exhibition at Better Art Foundation Photo Muse ‘ Open Origin and Open Ends’ and Saevus Wildflie India LLP’s exhibition of ‘Wild Pixel Virtual Exhibition’ during 2020.
+He has conducted 40+ International Photo exhibition worldwide, his photos exhibited at Agora Gallery at New York, valid World Hall in Barcelona, BBA gallery at Berlin, Germany, Spain, Cleve Land, Greece, Korea, China, Kolkata Art Gallery, Green Storm Photo Exhibition at Bolgatty Palace at Kochi during 2019 and Online photo exhibition at Better Art Foundation Photo Muse ‘ Open Origin and Open Ends’ and Saevus Wildflie India LLP’s exhibition of ‘Wild Pixel Virtual Exhibition’ during 2020.
+One of the NFT artist for NFT exhibition curated by Search Light.art “Mask Emphemera” held at Prestigious NFT.NYC 2021 in New York.

 His work has been published in numerous magazines and journals like Saevus, Yatra, Manorama Traveler etc. One of the articles, about the fascination that Mount Bromo unfailingly seems to afford to him was very well received and would prove to be the catalyst that truly ignites his urge to write about it on a larger perspective.
 His work has published his works in numerous magazines and journals.
 One of the articles, about the fascination that Mount Bromo unfailingly seems to afford to him was very well received and would prove to be the catalysts that truly ignites his urge to write about it on a larger prospective.